History of India–United States relations: During World War II

+Contemporary era

+Founding of postcolonial India

+B. R. Ambedkar, an architect of the Indian Constitution, received his education at Columbia University from John Dewey.

-Independence (1947–1997)
+After Independence (1947–1997)

+1947–1965

 The United States under the Truman administration leaned towards favouring India in the late-1940s as a consequence of most U.S. planners seeing India more valuable diplomatically than neighboring Pakistan.
-However, during the Cold War Nehru's policy of neutrality was cumbersome to many American observers.
+However, during the Cold War, Nehru's policy of neutrality was cumbersome to many American observers.
 American officials perceived India's policy of non-alignment negatively.
 Ambassador Henry F. Grady told then-Indian Prime Minister Jawaharlal Nehru that the United States did not consider neutrality to be an acceptable position.
 Grady told the State Department in December 1947 that he had informed Nehru "that this is a question that cannot be straddled and that India should get on the democratic side immediately".
 In 1948, Nehru rejected American suggestions for resolving the Kashmir crisis via third party mediation.

 Nehru's 1949 tour of the United States was "an undiplomatic disaster" that left bad feelings on both sides.
 Nehru and his top aide V. K. Krishna Menon discussed whether India should "align with United States 'somewhat' and build up our economic and military strength."
 The Truman administration was quite favorable and indicated it would give Nehru anything he asked for.
 Nehru refused, and thereby forfeited the chance for a gift of one million tons of wheat.
 The American Secretary of State Dean Acheson recognized Nehru's potential world role but added that he was "one of the most difficult men with whom I have ever had to deal."
 The American visit had some benefits in that Nehru gained widespread understanding and support for his nation, and he himself gained a much deeper understanding of the American outlook.